DrugBud-Suite/CADD_Vault_v2/README.md

 ## How to Use the Vault

-The vault can be accessed here : [Computer-Aided Drug Design (CADD) Vault](https://drugbud-suite.github.io/CADD_Vault/)
+The vault can be accessed here : [Computer-Aided Drug Design (CADD) Vault](https://drugbud-suite.github.io/CADD_Vault_v2/)

 The vault is structured into several sections, each dedicated to a specific aspect of CADD.
 You can navigate through the repository to explore tutorials, datasets, software tools, and more.
 We have organized the content into subdirectories for easy navigation.

 ## Contributing

 We welcome contributions from the community!
-If you have resources, tools, tutorials, or any other content that you believe would benefit others in the field of CADD, please see our **[contributing guidelines](https://github.com/DrugBud-Suite/CADD_Vault/blob/main/CONTRIBUTING.md)** for how to get involved.
+If you have resources, tools, tutorials, or any other content that you believe would benefit others in the field of CADD, please see our **[contributing guidelines](https://github.com/DrugBud-Suite/CADD_Vault_v2/blob/main/CONTRIBUTING.md)** for how to get involved.

 ## Want your tool or website added?

-We provide a **[Google Form](https://forms.gle/pA81nNdRLnkVZEcs7)** to request an entry to be added to the CADD Vault.

-Alternatively, Feel free to create an **[issue on Github](https://github.com/DrugBud-Suite/CADD_Vault/issues)** and we would be happy to add your tool or website to the CADD_Vault.
+You can suggest new package directly via the webapp.
+Please make sure to fill all fields correctly.
+Your suggestions will be review by admin.

 ## License